 HDKiddo is inspired by anime, gaming, and cartoons and has an assortment of prints and buttons of various "nerd themed" culture.
 He takes great pride in making custom hand-painted shoes and snapbacks and is available for commissions.

 Alejandro Morales is an independent author born and raised in Brooklyn, NY.
-He has written several books, including erotic dramas (the Cougar trilogy) and suspenseful thrillers (The Release and The Release Part II).
+He has written several books, including erotic dramas (the Cougar trilogy), suspenseful thrillers (The Release and The Release Part II) and action-thrillers (Route 0 and Route 0 Road to Vengeance--coming soon).
 He has created and written a new comic book called M1 #1 (available at Comics & Collectibles) which tells the story of a man known as M1.
+He is talking to several production companies about his books and hopes that his comic M1 will eventually make it to the big screen.